tdspora/syngen/README.md

 ```bash
 pip install syngen[ui]
 ```
-then create a python file and put the code below in this python file:
+then create a python file and insert the code provided below into it:

 ```python
 from syngen import streamlit_app